 - Faster the app development process

-Apart from bloc’s core library, there are two other libraries named flutter_bloc and angular_bloc that work simultaneously with the bloc to the faster app development process.
+Apart from the bloc’s core library, there are two other libraries named flutter_bloc and angular_bloc that work simultaneously with the bloc for a faster app development process.
 The tremendous growth in the Flutter community has played a significant role in the result of improvising the existing bloc library.
-However, this library assists you in dealing with the complexities of existing bloc, streams, and sinks.
-To have the best code practice, you can use their extension for both VS Code and IntelliJ that provide code snippets and instant bloc class creation facility.
-Now you know about blocs, and it’s working pattern, so let’s move further and see what’s new in the latest Library 1.0.0 update.
+However, this library assists you in dealing with the complexities of existing blocs, streams, and sinks.
+To have the best code practice, you can use their extension for both VS Code and IntelliJ which provide code snippets and an instant bloc class creation facility.
+Now you know about blocs, and their working pattern, so let’s move further and see what’s new in the latest Library 1.0.0 update.

 4. Official Documentation

-To make it easier for developers to find bloc library and tutorials under one hood, old pub.dev stuff is now moved into new domain bloclibrary.dev.
+To make it easier for developers to find bloc library and tutorials under one hood, old pub.dev stuff is now moved into the new domain block library. dev.
 This time it comes with official documentation so that newbies can learn it quickly.
-And we recommended you to go through it cause it helps you to plan bloc usage in your next app development process.
+And we recommended you go through it cause it helps you to plan bloc usage in your next app development process.

 So, these were four significant changes that happened in the update to the latest Bloc library.
 But if you want to see it in action before you use it in your next app development project, you can consider the Counter app.
 Which is a pure Dart app made up using CounterBloc?
 Let us know what you think about this newly introduced Bloc Library v1.0.0 by commenting below.

 A Comprehensive Guide for Flutter Bloc Library v1.0.0